dharmrajchauhan/Cowin-notifier/README.md

 # :hand: Thanks
 If you find it's helpful for you then, please give us a star.

-If you find some qyery then pull-up request, we try our best to solve it.
+If you find some query then create issue, we try our best to solve it.